- Garden / Landscaping / Patio — 243

 - Safety / Security — 104

 by Dan Eskelson on May 1, 2012

 Common buzzwords these days are "natural", "organic", "environmentally responsible", "ecology" and other terms relating to how we tend to our environments.
-In the garden and landscape field, much has been written in recent years concerning our role as stewards of the land; what are the best strategies and techniques to insure that the integrity and health of our surroundings is preserved for future generations?
-What is a natural landscape?
+In the garden and landscape field, much has been written in recent years concerning our role as stewards of the land; what are the best strategies and techniques to ensure that the integrity and health of our surroundings are preserved for future generations?
+What is the natural landscape?

 Plantings are usually in large, asymmetrical groupings, with bold color statements.
 Year round interest is a prime concern for the natural landscape.
 Not everyone can utilize all the tenets of the natural landscape, but even the very small city garden can benefit from the basic principle of site specific plant selection and free flowing design.

 Most Recent Articles

 - Apr 21, 2021 Everything You'll Need for Seasonal Yard Work by Guest